 The hanging wall of the Pitas Point-North Channel Fault system (fig. 1-3) is inferred to include several blind splays that are structurally above the main fault, on the basis of the irregular pattern of shallow folds in the map area.
-Closely spaced seismic-reflection profiles reveal many shallow folds that have variable geometries, lengths, amplitudes, degrees of continuity, and wavelengths (see sheets 7, 9).
-The most continuous folds are the 17-km-long Molino Anticline (host of the Molino gas field) and the 22-km-long Government Point Syncline, both of which are truncated to the west and east, respectively, by the south strand of the Santa Ynez Fault zone (see sheets 8, 9).
+Closely spaced seismic-reflection profiles reveal many shallow, west-northwest-striking folds that have variable geometries, lengths, amplitudes, degrees of continuity, and wavelengths.
+The Government Point Syncline, which is the most prominent fold, has been mapped both onshore at Point Conception (Dibblee, 1988a) and offshore to the west and east of Point Conception; the syncline has a cumulative length of more than 22 km (see sheet 9).
+Local thickening of post-LGM sediments along the axis of the Government Point Syncline (see figs. 2, 3, 4 on sheet 7) could reflect syntectonic sedimentation.
+Onland at Point Conception, Rockwell and others (1992) also documented active folding of late Pleistocene marine terraces in the Government Point Syncline.
+This regionally extensive syncline and many shorter, east-west-striking folds and faults probably are rooted in blind thrust faults and back-thrust faults in the hanging wall above the Pitas Point-North Channel Fault system (fig. 1-3).